laurenrausch/web-dev-starter/README.md

 ## Step Three

-You can run the website through Live Preview VSCose extension which will start ther server for the webpage, run it with the following keystroke:
+You can run the website through Live Preview VSCode extension which will start ther server for the webpage, run it with the following keystroke:

     Ctrl+Shift+P
     Live Preview: Start Sever